rhinstaller/kickstart-tests/containers/runner/README.md

 The `launch` script creates a `./data/` directory for passing of data between the container and the system (via volume).
-By default it downloads the current Fedora Rawhide boot.iso, but to test some other image you can put it into `data/images/boot.iso` before running `launch`.
+By default it downloads the current Fedora Rawhide boot.iso or adequate iso file based on `--platform` option.
+To test other images they can be put into `data/images/boot.iso` before running `launch`.

 There is also a [daily boot.iso](.github/workflows/daily-boot-iso.yml) built from Rawhide and various COPRs (e.g. Anaconda and DNF) for regression testing,